 Ironically, almost every product made by The North Face uses nylon, polyester and polyurethane, all derived from petroleum.
-Its rain resistant, weather tempered products would all be non-existent without oil, and perhaps so would the company all together.
+Its rain-resistant, weather-tempered products would all be non-existent without oil, and perhaps so would the company altogether.

 Shutting Down Line 5 Doesn’t Make Sense

 Canada was the second-largest trading partner with the United States in the world as of 2018.
 Much of what we trade with our southern partner is natural resources.
 Given this important relationship, it's critical the U.S. understands that sourcing crude oil, natural gas, agricultural products, forestry products, minerals and metals and other goods from sustainable producers in Canada is much better for the global environment than getting these raw materials from most producers elsewhere in the world.
 That's because Canada is a leader on climate action and has been for many years.

 According to the IEA World Energy Outlook 2020s Stated Policies Scenario, the world is expected to return to pre-pandemic levels of oil consumption by 2022-23, with continued growth in demand for years and years afterwards.
 Hence, as long as the world needs oil - as it will for many decades into the future - Canada should be a global supplier of choice because of our world-class transparency, regulatory and environmental standards.